OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## Proposed solution

 Our proposed solution will enable you to **spread your entire deployment lifecycle across multiple "Spaces"**.
-A "Space" is a concept we are [planning to introduce](/blog/2017-05/odcm-rfc.md), where each "Space" has its own set of projects, environments, lifecycles, teams, permissions, etc.
+A "Space" is a concept we introduced in our [previous RFC](https://octopus.com/blog/odcm-rfc).
+Each "Space" has its own set of projects, environments, lifecycles, teams, permissions, etc.

 ![Space](rrp-space.png)